 Leave jewelry and other metallic accessories at home or remove them prior to the exam.
 Such objects may interfere with the procedure.

 You should avoid caffeine (caffeinated as well as decaffeinated coffee, hot and cold tea, caffeinated soft drinks, energy drinks, chocolate and medications containing caffeine, etc.) and smoking for up to 48 hours before your examination.
 Your physician or radiologist may give you more specific instructions.

 You should not eat or drink anything after midnight on the day of your procedure, but you may continue taking medications with small amounts of water unless your physician says otherwise.
-If you take beta-blocker medication (Inderal, metoprolol, etc.) you should specifically ask your physician about temporary discontinuation.
+If you take beta-blocker or calcium channel blocker medication (Inderal, metoprolol, Norvasc, etc.) you should specifically ask your physician about temporary discontinuation.
 If you are diabetic, check with your physician about specific instructions for your diabetes medication on the day of the exam.

 What does the equipment look like?

 SPECT involves the rotation of the gamma camera heads around the patient's body to produce more detailed, three-dimensional images.